Nike-Inc/spark-expectations/docs/examples.md

 12. When `user_config.se_notifications_on_error_drop_exceeds_threshold_breach` parameter set to `True` enables notification when error threshold reaches above the configured value
 13. The `user_config.se_notifications_on_error_drop_threshold` parameter captures error drop threshold value
 14. The `user_config.se_enable_error_table` parameter, which controls whether error data to load into error table, is set to true by default
+15. The `user_config.se_dq_rules_params` parameter, which are required to dynamically update dq rules

 ### Spark Expectations Initialization